 Definition of E. coli

-E. coli: Short for Escherichia coli, the colon bacillus, a bacterium that normally resides in the human colon.
+E. coli: Escherichia coli is part of the normal human intestinal flora.
 E. coli has been studied intensively in genetics and molecular and cell biology because of its availability, its small genome size, its normal lack of pathogenicity (disease-causing ability), and its ease of growth in the laboratory.

 Medical Dictionary Definitions A - Z